evgenyneu/docker-rails-fig-sample/README.md

 ## Feedback welcome

-If you stuck and need help - do not hesitate to ask.
+Feel free to create an issue ticket.
+Or if you are stuck and need help please do not hesitate to ask.